christinabranson/django-drf-react-authentication/README.md

     From this point forward, its expected that we're working within the `demo_frontend` directory.

+2. We need a robust way for the React app to communicate with the backend.
+It's possible to do everything here using only the `fetch` API, but I'd like to create something a little more generalizble building on Axios.

-2. Install Axios and define a generic api-client.js function:
+    Install Axios and define a generic API Client handler:

     ```bash
     yarn add axios
     ```

-    See an example api-client in `demo_frontend/src/utils/api-client.js`
+    See an example api-client in `demo_frontend/src/utils/api-client.js`.

+    Some useful things to note here are:
+    - Ease of use & flexibility.
+We can use this method for any HTTP type
+    - Authentication handling.
+If we have an `access_token` in local storage, we'll automatically be adding it to our requests
+    - (Limited) error handling.
+A real functional app would probably have more complicated logic here, but this will catch any errors and log them for us.

-3. Implement a basic page to allow for authentication & access stub data.
+3. Next, we'll implement a basic page to allow for authentication & access stub data.
 See the changes made in `demo_frontend/src/App.jsx`, `demo_frontend/src/components/Login.jsx`, and `demo_frontend/src/components/Stub.jsx` for simplistic examples of authentication, managing user tokens, and data retrieval.